BastR/Marlin/README.md

 <br/>-All fans are 24Vdc except the hotend fan

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).

+## Building the Vcore 1.3

+As mentioned above, the Vcore Pro 1.3 is an improvement of the Vcore Pro 1.2 by adding the fantastic kinematic bed.
+I chose this solution because of lack of time (<strike>laziness</strike>), because I wanted a low cost upgrade and because I was already happy with my current setup EXCEPT for the Z axis.

+I didn't want to switch to EVA either, I had already designed my own extruder, and I didn't want to start from 0 for the XY configuration.
+So I created a hybrid that can be upgraded quickly while taking advantage of the most significant advance, the kinematic bed.

 ## Wiring the SKR PRO